scuzzydude/asimov/asimov.md

 When I'd meet a Chinese Rockets fan, the lack of communication was almost beneficial because I had to keep things superficial, or risk becoming a meme on Chinese social media.
 American broke down in tears in the streets of Chengdu, sobbing about the Rockets and the irony of his own personal history.

 My valuation of the Rockets didn't change when Daryl Morey tweeted in 2019.
 Nor did it change when the Rockets blew two chances to take out the Golden State Warriors in 2018 and 2019.
 It didn't change when they traded Russell Westbrook or Chris Paul.
 It probably went up a couple buckets when they traded James Harden.
-My appreciation of the Rockets has wavered only once.
+My appreciation for the Rockets has wavered only once.
 Oh, and it crashed hard, worse than crypto in twenty-two, way worse.

 On August 2^nd^, 2001, The Houston Rockets traded Hakeem Olajuwon to the Toronto Raptors for draft picks.
 On that day, my personal valuation fell to the level of betrayal.
 Yao Ming, innocent in all this, was still in China.
 The Rockets became dumpster divers, only winning 28 games.
 They won the first pick in the draft lottery, which they used to draft Yao Ming.

 This wasn't Hollywood, where you could make a Showtime sequel by replacing Kareem/Magic with Shaq/Kobe or Lebron/Lebrow and still pull in the same box office.
 This was Houston, Texas, where real people worked real jobs and produced valuable product.[^75] You don't just run back the formula, replace your foreign-born big-man with a dominant big-man from another country.[^76] Rockets basketball wasn't formulistic, it was a dream driven by the most creative big-man to ever play the game.

 For eleven years, I did not follow the Rockets.
-That was a big loss for me, and a because of some naming rights I'd acquired, somewhat of a personal tragedy.
+That was a big loss for me, and because of some naming rights I'd acquired, somewhat of a personal tragedy.
 A loss of value that was foundational to my own personal wealth.

 When an athlete brings a championship to a city, he becomes part of the fabric of the city.
 Often, it's because he represents some fundamental characteristic of the city he plays for.
 For example, here in Texas, we have San Antonio, whose archetype hero seems to be a grumpy old man.
 And Dallas, whose foundational principle seems to be, let's try to be just like Houston.[^77]